ultralytics/ultralytics/docs/en/guides/model-training-tips.md

 ## Training on Large Datasets

 There are a few different aspects to think about when you are planning on using a large dataset to train a model.
-For example, you can adjust the batch size, control the GPU utilization, choose to use multi-scale training, etc. Let's walk through each of these options in detail.
+For example, you can adjust the batch size, control the GPU utilization, choose to use multiscale training, etc. Let's walk through each of these options in detail.

 ### Batch Size and GPU Utilization